-- Ÿ prevailing market conditions; - Ÿ our historical performance and capital structure; - Ÿ estimates of our business potential and earnings prospects; - Ÿ an overall assessment of our management; and - Ϋ́ the consideration of these factors in relation to market valuation of companies in related businesses.
+- Ÿ prevailing market conditions; - Ÿ our historical performance and capital structure; - Ÿ estimates of our business potential and earnings prospects; - Ÿ an overall assessment of our management; and - Ÿ the consideration of these factors in relation to market valuation of companies in related businesses.

-We have applied to have our common stock approved for quotation on the Nasdaq National Market under the symbol "ANGO."
+Our common stock has been approved for quotation on the Nasdaq National Market under the symbol "ANGO."